How Parental Addiction and Its Effects on Children Has Changed Over the Generations

 Sadly, children in this situation often have to become the adult in this relationship and may take on part-time jobs, do all the chores in the house, raise their younger siblings, or even deal with their parent’s suicidal or depressed thoughts due to their drug dependency.
 This care burden is one that is not fair to place on a child.
 All children should have the chance to experience fun and joyful youth without having to take care of their parents.

 Even worse, this issue forces a child to take on difficult emotions that they may not be able to handle at such a young age.
 As a result, they may end up experiencing depression, anxiety, trauma, and other mental health issues.
 Unfortunately, this means that they may fall into the same pattern of behavior as their parents, though many children in this situation learn from their parent’s mistakes and stay away from drugs.

 Parental Addiction Can Also Trigger Child Addiction

 Sadly, the avoidance of drugs in children of addicted parents may be the exception and not the rule.
-For example, the American Addiction Centers published a document known as the “Guide for Children of Addicted Parents.”
-In this guide, they outlined various risks and problems that affected children of parents who were addicted to substances.
+They outlined various risks and problems that affected children of parents who were addicted to substances.